dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 ---
 layout: post
-title: "An interpreter, a compiler, and a virtual machine"
+title: "An interpreter, a compiler,\nand a virtual machine"
 category: mathematics
 description: "In this post, we implement an interpreter, a compiler, and a virtual machine."